oinuar/bbc/README.md

 Technical stack
 ===

 The project contains ASP.NET REST API and simple React frontend which is deployed to Kubernetes using helm.
-The repository is hosted in GitHub and there is workflow that triggers on every push to verify the validity of each push.
+The repository is hosted in GitHub and there is a workflow that triggers on every push to verify the validity of each push.

 - C# on .NET Core 3.1
 - JavaScript with React, Redux and Redux-Saga